What is ESL?

-The focus for ESL teachers is often to help students develop their practical vocabulary to help them in their jobs and daily living—or to help prep students for the citizenship exam.
-It’s important that ESL teachers be comfortable working and communicating with students from a variety of cultures, who may not share a common native language.
+The goal of ESL teachers is usually to help students develop their practical vocabulary to help them in their jobs and daily lives.
+Also, to help them prepare for the citizenship test.
+It is important for ESL teachers to feel comfortable working and communicating with students from diverse cultures, who may not share a common native language.

 - Planning and teaching lessons to help students meet their goal of learning English